 Decibels At A Vegas Golden Knights Game

-So, just how loud do things get at a Vegas Golden Knights game?
+So, just how loud is a Vegas Golden Knights game?
 Pretty darn loud, according to all the information we could gather.
 Some of the decibel information we have concerning game time for the Golden Knights are:

 - As our lead hearing health care specialist found during her time at a Golden Knight’s game, the resting volume of the stadium was 102 dB.
 At that noise level, hearing damage can happen over the course of one rousing game!